Permission to fly in restricted areas

 4. Is there an operational permit issued by the Swedish Transport Agency or any other competent authority in a EASA member state?

 5. The type of aircraft intended to be used.
-For UAS, size, weight and possible classification must be clearly stated.
-Also include a picture of the aircraft.
-For helicopters, only the model and nationality and registration are given.
+For UAS, clearly state the size, weight and C-class.
+Also, include a picture of the aircraft.
+For helicopters, only submit the model, nationality, and registration.

 6. Detailed description of the intended flight with background and purpose.